JanNiklasS/5th-CPP-Primer/Ch02/README.md

 - When using a signed and an unsigned type in a artithmetic operation, the signed type will be converted to a unsigned type

 **`Float` and `double`**
 - Floating-point types, while `float` has little precision.
 Therfore it's recommended to use `double` right away.
-Furthermore is the additional space necessary for double-precision negligible and on some machines double-precision is even faster than single-precision.
+Furthermore is the additional space necessary for double-precision negligible and on some machines double-precision is even faster than single-precision
 - Size (depending on compiler, but C++ guarantees that its at least the stated values): `float` (single-precision floating-point) helds 6 significant digits (32 bits) and `double` (double-precision floating-point) helds 10 significant digits (64 bits)